National Basketball League (United States): Legacy

-Five former NBA teams also trace their history back to the NBL: the Anderson Packers (known as the Anderson Duffey Packers in the NBL), Denver Nuggets (who bare no relation to the current Denver Nuggets team with the same name), Indianapolis Jets (formerly known as the Indianapolis Kautskys), Sheboygan Red Skins and Waterloo Hawks played in the NBL/BAA/NBA.
+Five former NBA teams also trace their history back to the NBL: the Anderson Packers (known as the Anderson Duffey Packers in the NBL), Denver Nuggets (who bear no relation to the current Denver Nuggets team with the same name), Indianapolis Jets (formerly known as the Indianapolis Kautskys), Sheboygan Red Skins and Waterloo Hawks played in the NBL/BAA/NBA.
 The Jets played in the BAA for the 1948–49 BAA season only, essentially being the only early NBL-to-BAA transfer that didn't survive the move there; the remaining teams in question all played for the 1949–50 NBA season only.
-Anderson, Denver (deciding to rebrand themselves as the Denver Frontier Refiners by this time), Sheboygan, and Waterloo joined the National Professional Basketball League that they helped create in the 1950–51 season, though that season would end prematurely with every team there folding operations not long afterward if they hadn't done so already during the season.
+Anderson, Denver (deciding to rebrand themselves as the Denver Frontier Refiners by this time), Sheboygan, and Waterloo joined the National Professional Basketball League that they helped create in the 1950–51 season, though that season would end prematurely with every team there folding operations not long afterward if they had not done so already during the season.

 The NBL also created the Indianapolis Olympians franchise for what would have been the 1949–50 NBL season after the Indianapolis Jets franchise folded operations.
 When the NBL and BAA merged, this team joined the NBA without playing a single NBL game.
-The Olympians franchise would exist for four seasons in the NBA, being considered a playoff team in each season of play there, but ultimately folded operations in 1953 following the aftermath of the CCNY point-shaving scandal revealing in Olympians players Ralph Beard and Alex Groza being involved in that scandal back in their days of playing in the University of Kentucky, which subsequently led to Beard and Groza being forced to sell their shares on the team that they had at the time at a significant loss.
+The Olympians franchise would exist for four seasons in the NBA, being considered a playoff team in each season of play there, but ultimately folded operations in 1953 following the aftermath of the 1951 college basketball point-shaving scandal revealing in Olympians players Ralph Beard and Alex Groza being involved in that scandal back in their days of playing in the University of Kentucky, which subsequently led to Beard and Groza being forced to sell their shares on the team that they had at the time at a significant loss.

 Also still surviving to the present day are the Akron Goodyear Wingfoots, the league's last champions under the MBC name in 1937 and their first champions under the NBL name in 1938.
 The Wingfoots suspended operations for World War II and were not included in the NBL/BAA merger years afterward since they never decided to return to the NBL after the war ended.
 Instead, they decided to enter into the National Industrial Basketball League (NIBL) alongside the Fort Wayne General Electrics (though the General Electrics would only play for one season there due to them being winless that season), which in 1961 became the National AAU Basketball League (NABL).
 The Wingfoots are still an AAU Elite team in the present day for the NABL.